AlenaSG/order-pizza/README.md

 ### Legal

-Copyright (c) 2017 Laura Hamilton & Alena Golovina
+Copyright (c) 2017 ßAlena Golovina

 This software is licensed under the MIT license.